cortexlabs/cortex/docs/tutorial.md

 #### Define transformed columns

-Transformers convert the raw columns into the appropriate inputs for a TensorFlow estimator.
+Transformers convert the raw columns into the appropriate inputs for a TensorFlow Estimator.
 Here we use the built-in `normalize` and `index_string` transformers using the aggregates we computed earlier.

 Add to `app.yaml`: